euromoney-group-tech/Euromoney.QARecruitmentTest/README.md

 ## UI Test

-Using C# write automated functional tests for the following user stories using Selenium WebDriver and Specflow with the use of page object where possible
+Using C# write automated functional tests for the following user stories using Selenium and Specflow with the use of the page object pattern where possible
 - The site to test is http://www.euromoneyplc.com/
 - Any browser can be used for the purpose of this task.